codexpertmy/laradep-bench/readme.md

 This are mainly for laravel application deployment purpose within single command line application written in PHP.

-Disclaimer: Experimental tools and only support for ubuntu only.
+Disclaimer: Experimental tools and only support for ubuntu and nginx only.

 ### Install